GT-ARC/opaca-core/doc/implementation.md

 ### Implementation Details

 The reference implementation of the Agent Container is done in Kotlin in [JIAC VI](jiac-vi.md), but any other language or framework can be used, too, as long as the OPACA API is implemented.
-Depending on the purpose of the container, it does not even have to be actual "agents" but can e.g. be just a simple web app.
+Depending on the purpose of the container, it does not even have to be actual "agents" but can, e.g., be just a simple web app.
 The following description is about the JIAC VI implementation; other implementations may work differently.

-Each Agent Container includes one `ContainerAgent`, which will run a very simple HTTP server providing the different OPACA API routes, and act as a bridge between that server and the "JIAC VI world".
+Each Agent Container includes one `ContainerAgent`, which will run a very simple HTTP server providing the different OPACA API routes, and act as a bridge between that server and the "JIAC VI world."
 It keeps track of the "actual" agents running in the container and their actions and will forward any incoming requests to the appropriate agent.
 The Container Agent itself does not appear in the list of `agents` returned by the respective API route, but only agents that register with the Container Agent.

-Those agents should extend the `AbstractContainerizedAgent` which will handle much of the logic for registering and de-registering with the Container Agent (and thus the parent Runtime Platform), and also provides useful helper methods for defining and reacting to OPACA Actions and Streams, and for sending "outbound" `send`, `broadcast` and `invoke` requests to their parent Runtime Platform and thus other Agent Containers.
+Those agents should extend the `AbstractContainerizedAgent` which will handle much of the logic for registering and deregistering with the Container Agent (and thus the parent Runtime Platform).
+It also provides useful helper methods for defining and reacting to OPACA Actions and Streams, and for sending "outbound" `send`, `broadcast` and `invoke` requests to their parent Runtime Platform and thus other Agent Containers.

 Besides the Container Agent and registered Containerized Agents, the agent system in the container can also include any number of "internal" agents, that do not register with the Container Agent and thus do not show up in the container's `agents` list.
 The communication between those and the Containerized Agents should happen through the regular `tell`, `publish` and `invoke ask` behaviors of JIAC VI.
 Please refer to the last part of the [documentation on JIAC VI](jiac-vi.md) for how those relate to the respective OPACA functions.